elephantmfa/docs/the-basics/filters.md

 - `message`: "Not ok"
 - `code`: 550

-You can also pass a 2XX code to the `DropException`.
+You can also pass a 2XX code to the `Drop`.
 If done, it changes the behaviour of drop altogether.
 Instead of dropping the connection, it will drop the mail.
 It will allow the mail all the way through (skipping anymore filters) and then delete the mail after it has been accepted.
 This is a good way to trick